 David Elia attended the Harvard Graduate School of Design’s Summer Program in 2002, and received his Bachelor’s degree in fine arts from Brandeis University in 2004.
 In 2007 Elia earned a Master’s degree in interior architecture from the Rhode Island School of Design (RISD).
 In 2009, he received a Master’s degree in design from Milan’s Domus Academy.

-David now works and lives in the South of France where he has his new studio.
-Previously, In 2010 and 2016 respectively, David had his studio in Rio de Janeiro and London.
+David now lives and works in the South of France and Rio de Janeiro, Brazil.
+Previously, In 2016, David had his studio in London.

 Elia’s work is included in multiple collections; the permanent collection of the Musée des Arts Décoratifs in Paris, the Museum of Arts & Design in New York, the François Pinault Collection, Paris, the Elton John Art Collection, London and the Paula Cussi Latin American Art Collection, Madrid among others.
 He is the recipient of an IF Materials Design Award (2010).